 Finland's interests must be taken into account in the international tax reforms

-3. OECD's new Pillar 1 Amount A model, which allocates part of the excess profit of large and profitable international groups to the market country).
+3. OECD's new Pillar 1 Amount A model, which allocates part of the excess profit of large and profitable international groups to the market country.

-As Amount A includes for the time being only a limited number of large and highly profitable enterprises, it currently seems that the majority of Finnish companies would be excluded from the new Pillar 1 Amount A -model.
+As Amount A would be applicable only to highly profitable multinational groups with a yearly turnover exceeding 20 billion euros, it currently seems that most of the Finnish companies would be out of scope of the new Pillar 1 Amount A -model.
 Nevertheless, costs will be incurred, for example, from requirements to collect and report consumer data to group companies and business partners.
-The transfer pricing model of Amount B of Pillar 1 and the Pillar 2 minimum taxation will apply to Finnish companies more broadly.
+Increased tax costs to large companies might indirectly increase costs of Finnish companies.

-• 15% of the tax revenues based on OECD pillar 1 directive
+• 15% of the tax revenues based on OECD Pillar 1 directive

 • Financial Transaction Tax (FTT)

 EU taxation must be fair to all EU Member States.
 The EC must always perform a reliable impact assessment to evaluate the new taxes’ effect on growth, competitiveness and trade relations of the EU.
+If less tax revenue is directed to the Finnish budget due to changes in EU taxation, the shrinking tax base in Finland must not be compensated by increasing corporate and property taxation.
+Also, the government program states that the EU's new own resources must not cause excessive additional costs to Finland.

 It is necessary to develop Finland's tax treaty network so that companies are not hit by double taxation and heavy tax disputes.
 When making investment and location decisions, companies operating in the international market evaluate whether the country in question has a comprehensive, up-to-date double tax treaty network.
 Double taxation (e.g. in software revenues) should also be prevented by legislative changes and by developing dispute resolution procedures.